-- Internet Explorer, for browsing the World Wide Web - Outlook Express, for sending and receiving e-mail messages - Windows XP Fax Console, Windows 2000 fax software, or QuickLink with Windows 98, for sending and receiving faxes
+- Internet Explorer, for browsing the World Wide Web - Outlook Express, for sending and receiving e-mail messages - Windows XP Fax Console or Windows 2000 fax software for sending and receiving faxes

 The modem is a high-speed 56-Kbps modem.
-For best performance, you can connect to any Internet Service Provider (ISP) or modem network that has V.90 interoperable modems.
-Check with your ISP for a list of telephone numbers that support V.90.
+For best performance, you can connect to any Internet Service Provider (ISP) or modem network that has V.90 or V.92 interoperable modems.
+Check with your ISP for a list of telephone numbers that support V.90 or V.92.